ethriel3695/theme-contentful-quick-start/README.md

 https://www.contentful.com/developers/docs/references/authentication/#the-content-management-api

+5. Create an empty space in Contentful by following the Guide for Setup above
+6. Generate a Content Management API access token
+- Store key in notepad or other text editor
+7. Generate a Content Delivery API access token
+- Store key in notepad or other text editor

 **NOTE:** Make sure to record the `spaceId`, `content management api access token` and `content delivery api access token`

 Once you have the API keys, create a file in the root of your project named `.env`